Bacbia3696/portfolio/src/content/work/cake.md

 ---

 ## Implement features
 I successfully implemented the onboarding flow for our credit **card services**, integrating with several third-party APIs, sending files using FTP, generating contracts from user data and templates provided by the business department, and signing contracts using the digital signature API from FPT Esign.
-To enable better monitoring of our services, I also exported custom metrics, in addition to the metrics provided by go-telemetry.
+To enable better monitoring of our services, I also exported custom metrics, in addition to the metrics provided by go-prometheus.

 I designed and implemented the onboarding flow for our **Driverlending service**, which involved writing an API to integrate with Be and using JWT for authentication.
 To ensure efficient database performance, I designed a DB system that indexes the necessary fields for effective query times.